In this class, we’ll learn how to use the package

 rather than the data-geom mapping.
 Color is not the only property that

 works like this.
-You can specify fill
+You can specify fill, shape,

-, among others as properties of the geom or the
+size, among others as properties of the geom or the

 geom-data mapping.